IBM/FfDL/README.md

 s3cmd="aws --endpoint-url=$s3_url s3"
 ```

-3. Next, let create 2 buckets, one for storing the training data and another one for storing the training result.
+3. Next, let us create 2 buckets, one for storing the training data and another one for storing the training result.
 ```shell
 trainingDataBucket=<unique bucket name for training data storage>
 trainingResultBucket=<unique bucket name for training result storage>